The Outside World

 - In Catching Fire, Katniss finally gets to really see the other districts on her tour.
 They are increasingly more privileged the lower the number gets.

 - In Mockingjay Katniss learns that there is a District 13!
 She actually gets to go there for the first time, but finds that it is another Underground City.

 - In The Hobbit and The Lord of the Rings, adventuring is generally frowned upon by the Hobbits of the Shire, but the occasional hobbit has set out to see the world, notably Bilbo and Frodo Baggins, Samwise, Merry and Pippin, who all get swept up in the events of the outside world.

-- In the book Divergent Tris finds the world beyond Abnegation to be completely different from her previous life of selflessness.
+- In Divergent Tris finds the world beyond Abnegation to be completely different from her previous life of selflessness.
 Further and farther, the Outside world of Chicago offers a crumbling cityscape.

 - The Hitch Hikers Guide To The Galaxy

 - The Krikkiters began life in a solar system which was surrounded by a massive cloud of black dust, leading to them believing that nothing else existed beyond the confines of their solar system.
 When an alien spacecraft crash-landed on their planet, they reverse-engineered it and managed to glimpse the universe beyond the dustcloud for the first time; unfortunately the experience turned them into Absolute Xenophobes and began the most terrible conflict in galactic history.